4TUResearchData-Carpentries/WebAPI4RDM/Lesson_development/list_of_endpoints_4_workshop.md

 - "https://data.4tu.nl/v2/account/authors/search" (POST, TOKEN)
 - "https://data.4tu.nl/v2/account/authors/author-id" (GET, TOKEN)

+### Searching accounts within your institutions
+- "https://data.4tu.nl/v2/account/institution" (GET) This endpoint requires admin privileges
+- "https://data.4tu.nl/v3/groups" (GET) This endpoint lists the groups ID of the institutions that you can use to filter the output of v2/articles/
+- One option is to use the python package `coonect4tu` (https://github.com/leilaicruz/connect4tu) to retrieve datasets from a specific organization

 ### Cloning a git repository

 - "https://data.4tu.nl/v3/datasets/git-uuid.git" (`git clone ENDPOINT`, where can I see the git-uuid? )